Parentheses & Equal Signs

 2(2s) + 2(3) = 10

-I know because if I put out 4 and 6 I can rearrange to see 5 and 5.
-Use anything: fingers, blocks, bingo chips but focus on seeing the collections NOT COUNTING by ones.
+Or if I put out 4 and 6 things I can just move one over to see 5 and 5.

 When I spend all my time printing 2 + 2 + 3 + 3 as a young learner I can exhaust my capacity to focus because printing symbols until I have automaticity with printing, high jacks most if not all of my capacity to think.
 But saying and showing with materials that 2 and 2 is the same as 2(2) and 3 and 3 is the same as 2(3) builds my understanding.
 I do not need to print 2 + 2 + 3 + 3 to know the sum will be ten.